 Ok...ummm, I think I said enough.
 It's dinnertime, and I've gotta start gettin' ready for things I'm not yet ready for physically or mentally.
 There are better places to be, but thanks for bein' here with me for awhile.
 Peace, then you go home, and GOODNIGHT NOW!!

 What's up you guys?
-I figured that if I had the will to disconnect myself enough to write "Big Grab" for "Pursue the Horizon" , then I surely could bang out a couple thoughts for the other groups I'm in...I know I've missed out on some prompts I'd normally love to stick on my keyboard righteously, so the inspiration isn't anyone's fault.
+I figured that if I had the will to disconnect myself enough to write "Big Grab" for "Invalid Item" , then I surely could bang out a couple thoughts for the other groups I'm in...I know I've missed out on some prompts I'd normally love to stick on my keyboard righteously, so the inspiration isn't anyone's fault.
 I do what I can when I can.

 "You look out your front door and see a strange blue light hovering above your front yard or over the street in front of your house.
 Write a story about the light and what happens next."